 Growing up in South Florida, my culinary taste buds were influenced dramatically by the Cuban culture that so heavily populates the area.
-They say "the way to a man's heart is through is stomach."
-Well, this Cuban twist on a crockpot pulled pork will knock the socks off of any man in your life!
-Serve with rice and beans, or make into a sandwich on Cuban bread. — Kristina Wiley, Jupiter, Florida
+Infused with Cuban flavor, this twist on slow-cooked pulled pork is knock-your-socks-off good, whether you serve it up with rice and beans on the side or press